Juici/ttrpg-convert-cli/docs/templates/TtrpgTemplateExtension.md

 ### join

-Return the given collection converted into a string and joined using the specified joiner.
+Return the given array converted into a string and joined using the specified joiner.

 Example: `{resource.components.join(", ")}`